rutgerblom/SDDC.Lab/README.md

   * Router Version should be set to "Latest" (default)
   * Nested_Router.Protocol must be set to "OSPF" (default), as "Static" is not supported
   * It is recommended that the physical layer-3 switch be configured with OSPFv3 enabed on the Lab-Routers segment
-  * The Ansible Controller must be IPv6 enabled
+  * The Ansible controller must be IPv6 enabled
   * DNS server must be IPv6 enabled
   * DNS server must have IPv6 forward and reverse zones
   * Within each Pod, only the following components are currently configured with IPv6: